 Round Four: Linn Lingo 4

 - Installing the Linn Lingo 4; or, Janinkess Reigns, in which I install Linn’s expensive-yet-janky “Akurate-level” power supply, whose noisy motor began to bother me shortly after installation (still not sure if it’s faulty or if all Lingo motors are noisy)

-- Listening Test: Linn Lingo 4, in which I find that the Lingo made no improvement in my system, and reflect on whether it makes sense to do a listening test with a motor you suspect isn’t working right.
+- Listening Test: Linn Lingo 4, in which I find that the Lingo made no improvement in my system, and reflect on whether it makes sense to do a listening test with a motor you suspect isn’t working correctly.